 Don’t be misled by the name – live resin isn’t the Frankenstein monster of the cannabis concentrate world.
-Live Resin is a recently novel cannabis concentrate that’s becoming increasingly popular due to its special qualities and production method.
+Instead, it’s just a novel cannabis concentrate that’s becoming increasingly popular due to its special qualities and production method!

-Unlike other conventional concentrates, Live Resin is not made with cured and dried cannabis.
-Instead, manufacturers flash freeze cannabis and make a concentrate out of the flash frozen cannabis buds!
+Unlike other conventional concentrates, live resin is not made with cured and dried cannabis.
+Instead, manufacturers flash freeze cannabis flower and make concentrates out of the flash-frozen cannabis buds!

 Why does this matter and what’s the difference between Live Resin and other kinds of concentrates?
 We’re going to get into exactly that in this all-inclusive guide to Live Resin!

-Live Resin doesn’t have a cure and drying process, so the community began referring to it as a “live” concentrate.
+The flower used to produce this living resin doesn’t have a cure and drying process, so the community began referring to it as a “live” concentrate!

 What’s so Special About Live Resin?

-We touched base earlier on why Live Resin is considered to be living.
-Where other concentrates require dried and cured bud, Live Resin utilizes freshly harvested cannabis flower which is then flash-frozen.
+Where other concentrates require dried and cured bud, live resin utilizes freshly harvested cannabis flower which is then flash-frozen.

 However, it’s impossible to smoke freshly harvested cannabis due to its high moisture content.